Depiction of Hatshepsut's birth and coronation: Lineage

 Hatshepsut's royal lineage was established through her parents, Thutmose I her father and The Great Royal Wife Ahmose, her mother.
-Thutmose I had two sons and a daughter, Amenmose, Wadjmose and Hatshepsut, through Ahmose.
+Thutmose I had two sons and two daughters, Amenmose, Wadjmose, Hatshepsut and Neferubity, through Ahmose.
 Egyptian hierarchy established the eldest sons as heirs to the throne; however, these two sons died at an early age.
 It was still possible to produce a male heir through a secondary wife or lesser wife: Mutnofret, Thutmose I's secondary wife, gave birth to a son, Thutmose II, giving him lineage to the throne.
 To legitimize Thutmose II's reign, he married his half-sister Hatshepsut, who carried the royal Ahmose blood line.
 Through this marriage Hatshepsut was given her royal titles as Great King's Wife and God's Wife of Amun, empowering her to participate as a royal personage in cult rituals.

 Hatshepsut only birthed a single child, the girl Neferure, with Thutmose II.
 However, Thutmose II's secondary wife, Isis, gave birth to a son, Thutmose III.
 During Thutmose III's infancy, his father Thutmose II died, leaving the throne to his son.
 As the son was an infant he could not yet become ruler.
 Traditionally, the mother of an infant pharaoh could become regent to rule on his behalf.
-This responsibility was given to either the “Great King’s Wife” or “King’s Mother”, but these titles were not awarded to secondary wives such as Isis.
-Accordingly, Hatshepsut took the throne as regent through her titles of "king's daughter, king's sister, god's wife, great royal wife Hatshepsut".
+This responsibility was given to either the "Great King's Wife" or "King's Mother", but these titles were not awarded to secondary wives such as Isis.
+Accordingly, Hatshepsut took the throne as regent through her titles of "King's Daughter, King's Sister, God's Wife, Great Royal Wife Hatshepsut".